 By Julius T. Jaesen, II

-Like the Bible judicially describes Lucifer (Satan) in St. John 10:10 as a thief who comes only to steal and kill and destroy, in similar manner, Liberians who spoke to the Parrot Newspaper in annoying moods labelled George Weah as Lucifer’s reincarnate who too only comes to steal, enrich himself and subjugate Liberians to excruciating poverty and hopelessness.
+Like the Bible judicially describes Lucifer (Satan) in St. John 10:10 as a thief who comes only to steal and kill and destroy, in a similar manner, Liberians who spoke to the Parrot Newspaper in annoying moods labelled George Weah as Lucifer’s reincarnate who too only comes to steal, enrich himself and subjugate Liberians to excruciating poverty and hopelessness.

-Liberians who spoke with Parrot recommended that president Weah should use his birthday occasion to take a sober reflection on the change they advocated for as to whether it is the same change they are seeing and enduring under his administration.
+Liberians who spoke with Parrot recommended that President Weah should use his birthday occasion to take a sober reflection on the change they advocated for as to whether it is the same change they are seeing and enduring under his administration.
 Yet, they are right!
 Socrates, in Plato Apology, accentuated a monumental statement that says, “An unexamined life is not worth living”.
-So, like Socrates postulated, let Weah as recommended by Liberians who now feel the brunt of economic hardship reexamine what his administration has done to Liberia and its people in the last three years and alter course or quit the nation’s presidency.
+So, as Socrates postulated, let Weah as recommended by Liberians who now feel the brunt of economic hardship reexamine what his administration has done to Liberia and its people in the last three years and alter course or quit the nation’s presidency.
 Our people can no longer bear this shame and pain.
 Yet, they can no longer live on wrangled bellies while Weah and his boys bash in wealth.

 2,503 total views